 Sequences were prepared for the Illumina MiSeq sequencing platform (San Diego, CA, USA) for ITS rRNA amplicon analysis with fungal primers ITS9F GAACGCAGCRAAIIGYGA and ITS4R TCCTCCGCTTATTGATATGC (Menkis et al. 2012, White et al. 1990), using 96 well plates as per the JGI protocol (Rivers 2016).

-All data from the sequencer w demultiplexed and filtered from contaminants.
+All data from the sequencer were demultiplexed and filtered from contaminants.
 Microbial community composition was analyzed (Fig. X) using Qiime2 bioinformatics platform (release 2018.6, https://qiime2.org).

-Currently, th data being analyzed by comparing communities using Unifrac (Lozupone & Knight 2005), a distance metric used for comparing communities, and permutational multivariate analysis of variance (PERMANOVA) to statistically test for similarity (Anderson 2001).
+Currently, these data are being analyzed by comparing communities using Unifrac (Lozupone & Knight 2005), a distance metric used for comparing communities, and permutational multivariate analysis of variance (PERMANOVA) to statistically test for similarity (Anderson 2001).

 We sampled both roots and shoots of E. laciniata plants grown in native soil in laboratory 1) controlled and 2) drought conditions.